Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Results and discussion

-Table~\ref{tab:preds} summarises the effect of feature engineering on the performance of the DBNs used in this study.
-Columns (2) to (5) correspond to the different feature sets used for training the DBNs.
-Column (2) uses only OHLCV data, column (3) combines OHLCVs with external factors, column (4) uses OHLCVs and technical indicators, and column (5) uses all available features for training DBNs as defined in Table~\ref{tab:group}.
-As shown in Table~\ref{tab:preds} and Figure~\ref{fig:percision}, there is no single DBN model that performs best for all the coins considered in the study.
-This result is consistent with other studies such as \cite{valencia2019price}, indicating that different cryptocurrencies have varying specifications, and no one model can perform equally well on all of them.
-As one observation, the best performance for Ethereum and Tether are obtained using only OHLCV data, whereas the DBN with the full set of features never outperforms the other DBNs.
-Similar results are observed for Binance Coin and Ripple, where DBN (4) does not exhibit superior performance compared to other DBN models.
-This highlights the need for training a separate model for each coin and identifying the most influential set of features.
-In addition, to compare the different versions of DBNs, the last row of Table~\ref{tab:preds} provides the average precision of each model over all the altcoins in the study.
-Among the four different settings, the DBN with OHLCVs and technical indicators has a slightly higher average precision.
-Each of these two feature sets is also selected twice as the best-performing model, namely for Binance coin and Ripple.
+We investigate the impact of different combinations of features on the performance of DBNs.
+Table~\ref{tab:preds-DBNs} summarises the effect of feature engineering on the performance of the DBNs.
+Columns two to five correspond to the different feature sets used for building the DBNs.
+Each column represents a specific group of features, denoted by an abbreviation, defined in Table~\ref{tab:group}.

-In this study, the best-performing models for each altcoin were among the DBNs, and ARIMA and SVR never outperformed the best-performing DBN, despite their reputation in predicting time series data.
-However, as expected, there is no consensus on the best-performing model across all the altcoins.
-For Binance coin and Ripple, the best-performing model was a DBN trained with OHLCVs and technical indicators, while for Ethereum and Tether, the best-performing model was a DBN trained with only OHLCVs.
-It is worth noting that the performance difference between a DBN trained with only OHLCVs and the best-performing DBN was not significantly large for all the altcoins in the study.
-This can be attributed to the fact that technical indicators are derived from the OHLCV data using mathematical functions, and therefore, there is a considerable level of correlation between them.
+Table~\ref{tab:preds-DBNs} shows that there is no single DBN that performs best for all the coins considered in the study.
+This is consistent with other studies such as the study by \citet{valencia2019price}, indicating that different cryptocurrencies have varying specifications.
+This highlights the significance of feature engineering, as it allows for selecting and optimising specific feature groups tailored to each cryptocurrency, resulting in enhanced performance.
+Nonetheless, the best performance for Ethereum and Tether are obtained using only OHLCV data, whereas the DBN~(OHLCV-EF-TI) with the full set of features never outperforms the other DBNs.
+Similar results are observed for Binance Coin, Bitcoin and Ripple, where DBN~(OHLCV-EF-TI) does not exhibit superior performance compared to other DBN models.
+Thus, identifying the set of features for each coin must be done independently to achieve the best results.
+In addition, to compare the different versions of DBNs, the last row of Table~\ref{tab:preds-DBNs} shows the average precision of each model across all cryptocurrencies.
+Among the four different settings, the DBN with OHLCV and technical indicators has a slightly higher average precision.
+The combination of these two feature sets is also selected three times as the best-performing model, for Binance coin, Bitcoin and Ripple.
+This underscores the potential importance of these features in enhancing model performance.